 Expose the sciatic nerve and retract it carefully.
 With experience, surgeons may prefer not to expose the sciatic nerve.

-Sciatic nerve can be located along posterior surface of quadratus femoris muscle.
-Anatomy of quadratus femorus anatomy is fairly constant and rarely damaged in trauma too.
+The sciatic nerve can be located along the posterior surface of quadratus femoris muscle.
+Anatomy of quadratus femoris anatomy is fairly constant and rarely damaged in trauma too.

 The gemelli and obturator internus are divided.
 If desired, the tendon of the piriformis at their insertion on the femur can be divided and retracted medially.